Meet the Staff

 Alejandra joined the Department of Economic Equity and Opportunity after thirteen years in the non-profit sector, the last six years of which has been focused on process improvement, and budget and data management.
 Prior to joining the DEEO, she led various projects including a major roll-out of a new CRM system for the division.
 Alejandra holds a B.S. in Social Science from University of Houston- Downtown.

-Tiffany R. Green is the Office Manager for the Department of Economic Equity and Opportunity and works to ensure all Office & Administrative functions are effectively operating.
+Tiffany R. Green is the Sr. Manager, HR & Office Management for the Department of Economic Equity and Opportunity and works to ensure all Office & Administrative functions are effectively operating.

 Tiffany has over 15 years of Administrative Management experience within the sectors of non-profit, healthcare and government.
 Tiffany’s experience includes Executive Administration support, Human Resources management, Vendor & Contract management, Purchasing & Procurement, Space Planning and Management of Administrative Support Staff.